 Renting a car in Japan doesn't have to be a hassle.
 My experience at Times Car Rental was friendly and fast, and their language support was quite good too.
 All told, it took about ten minutes from the time I walked up to the counter to the time I had the key in hand and was getting into the car.
 Renting a car is a great way to explore those hidden parts of Japan that are not accessible by public transportation, and a good way to get a feeling for the landscape on your own schedule.
-Book now.

 Easy Peasy at Times Car Rental